Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 A few other members of the Ohio Young Black Democrats nodded in agreement.

-"Hillary's not the problem," said Precious Samuel.
+"Hillary's not the problem," said Samuel, the labor organizer.
 "The democratic process is the problem.
 And, making sure people feel included."

 Samuel said the Democratic Party doesn't seem to understand its audience.
 And for Onyeukwu, that audience includes many people of color.
-And so he wants a party that also continues to push for more progressive policies on race.
+So he wants a party that also continues to push for more progressive policies on race.

 "I want to guard against the Democratic Party, because they feel that they lost because white men and white women did not vote for Democrats," Onyeukwu said.
 "I want to make sure that we do not abandon minority demographics to go and pander back to white Americans."